AlexAltea/orbital/README.md

 ## Status

 The current state of Orbital at booting decrypted kernels can be followed in the issue tracker: both [PS4 4.55](https://github.com/AlexAltea/orbital/issues/3) and [PS4 5.00](https://github.com/AlexAltea/orbital/issues/4) have been tested.
 You can also get occasional updates and news via [Twitter](https://twitter.com/AlexAltea).
-Support this project at [Patreon](https://www.patreon.com/AlexAltea).

 Future plans for the emulator can be found at the [Roadmap](https://github.com/AlexAltea/orbital/wiki/Roadmap) page.